 Q: What is passing?

-A: To establish a passing score, the VCB uses a psychometric analysis based on expert judgements about the questions.
-The passing score is placed within three (3) standard error of measurement (SEM) of the mean of the judges’ ratings.
+A: To establish a passing score, the VCB uses a psychometric analysis based on expert judgements about the questions called a cut score study.
+The passing score is placed within three standard error of measurement (SEM) of the mean.
 The SEM allows the VCB a degree of latitude in setting (or fixing) its passing score somewhere within that range.
-The Association performs a cut score analysis periodically (generally when new test forms are created) to determine a passing score, which may be updated by the VCB based on the new analysis.
+The passing standard is maintained over time and across forms by a statistical procedure called equating.
+The Association performs a cut score analysis periodically (generally after a major update to the exam based on changes to the BOK) to determine and update the passing score.

 Q: Why does NACVA charge me another fee when I want to know more specifically what and how I performed on the case study?